HamzaFarooq3333/Python_Tutorial/README.md

 <br>
 Pep 8 (Python Enhancement Proposal) .It contains a document that tells us that how we can write a good and maintainable python code
 <br>
-Write import this in command prompt after writing python in case of windows
+Write import this in command prompt after writing python in case of windows.
 <br>
 It gives a poem that helps the programmer realize the mistakes and improve their big projects in python